bakermd86/Fen-s-Star-Trek-Adventures-Ruleset/general/lifepath_wizard.md

 If no tablesets have been defined by the GM, then it will default to manual mode and you will have to roll the appropriate tables yourself and reference the rulebook.

-I had to do it this way because I cannot package content copy/pasted from the Modiphius rule book in this extension, since that is their IP.
+I had to do it this way because I cannot package content copy/pasted from the Modiphius rule book in this ruleset, since that is their IP.
 But if you have the PDF the process of creating the tables is not super difficult.

 Assuming that the relevant tables have been defined, the mode dropdown should be set to the configured default tableset: